v-kuu/libft-testing-notes/README.md

 **ft_memmove**
 - Check for overlaps obviously, otherwise memcpy with additional functionality
-- See what happens if there's a null terminator in the middleqq
+- See what happens if there's a null terminator in the middle (and other types)

 **ft_strlcpy**
-- null inputs will segfault, but if size is 0 it doesnt even check them
+- Null inputs will segfault, but if size is 0 it doesnt even check them
-- make sure you actually null terminate
+- Make sure you actually null terminate
-- you can use the return value as inteded to see if you actually copied the thing completely
+- You can use the return value as inteded to see if you actually copied the thing completely

 **ft_strlcat**
-- null destination will segfault, but if size is 0 it doesnt even check it
+- Null destination will segfault, but if size is 0 it doesnt even check it
+- Null source will always segfault
 - check what happens if null terminator not within size (if not found, return size+srclen)

 **ft_toupper ft_tolower**
-- eazy peazy just read the man
+- Eazy peazy just read the man

 **ft_strchr**
-- if string is NULL, segfault. make sure to check for c = nul terminator
+- If string is NULL, segfault. make sure to check for c == nul terminator

 **ft_strrchr**
-- same
+- Same

 **ft_strncmp**
-- n == 0 will not try to read null inputs, so no segfault
+- N == 0 will not try to read null inputs, so no segfault